JROChub/power_house/docs/book_of_power.md

 21. Document field modulus in comments: `# field: 101`.
 22. Preserve chronological order of transcripts.
 23. Time-stamp files if needed, but keep stamps outside hashed content.
-23a.
-When you log a timestamp, prefer ISO 8601 `YYYY-MM-DDThh:mm:ssZ`; if the clock is suspect, add a monotonic counter (`counter=42`) alongside the UTC stamp.
+Note: When you log a timestamp, prefer ISO 8601 `YYYY-MM-DDThh:mm:ssZ`; if the clock is suspect, add a monotonic counter (`counter=42`) alongside the UTC stamp.
 24. Provide absolute path to ledger files in your audit log.
 25. Use `verify_logs` example to cross-check transcript digest; treat it as after-action audit.
 26. For aggregated transcripts, label each segment with comment headers.